Grzegorz-Szydelko-ctf/analysis/README.md

 The number of incidents handled by CERT Polska has increased from ~1,400 in 2015 to over103,000 in 2024.
-The dominant category is vulnerable services, which account for almost 95%of all incidents handled.
+The dominant category is vulnerable services, which account for almost 95% of all incidents handled.
 Other categories of incidents, although less frequent, also requireattention and monitoring because they pose a real threat.
 Based on conservative andpolynomial forecast, the total incident volume may reach 257,000-457,000 by 2029.
-Thisindicates escalating treat levels and increasing operational load for incident response teams.
+This indicates escalating treat levels and increasing operational load for incident response teams.

 <br>